Jess-v/legbot/README.md

 Please do not judge it too harshly, this was just a quick bot put together on a lunch break.

+# Deprecation Notice

+This project was just a quick lunch break project, and I had no intention on maintining it.
+For an actively maintained (and easier to deploy!) version of this, I encourage you to check out [legbot-go](https://github.com/Jess-v/legbot-go).

 ## Installation
 >pip3 install -r requirements.txt